 Tweeter with sound guide / waveguide and maximum narrow baffle

-No edge diffraction.
-Extremely uniform straightening behavior in the entire transmission range.
-In contrast to normal dome tweeters, even in the super high tone (> 10kHz) wide and even radiation.
-Concerning. horizontal bundling a nearly perfect solution.
+No edge diffraction at all.
+Extremely even directional behavior in the entire transmission range.
+In contrast to normal dome tweeters, even in the super high range (> 10kHz) wide and even radiation Concerning. horizontal bundling an almost perfect solution.

 However, the distance to the mid-bass driver is greater than without sound conduction, which adversely affects the vertical radiation behavior.
 This problem is avoided by a correspondingly deeper separation, which, thanks to the sound pressure increasing and thus driver-relieving effect of the waveguide usually. is also feasible.

 Sound guide (DXT) & trapezoidal chamfers

-The same applies as in the example previously written, but without the problem of the large driver distance.
+The same applies as in the previous example, but without the problem of the large driver gap.
 The tweeter used here is the Seas-DXT.
-The size of a "normal" tweeter (D104mm), with the effect of a true waveguide.
+The size of a "normal" tweeter (D104mm), with the effect of a real waveguide.
 Fascinating!

 The trapezoidal phases do the rest, especially in terms of stabilization of the bundling behavior towards the mid-bass driver.
 In wider baffles there would be a widening in the transmission range, usually. to 3kHz which would be compensated only by a correspondingly high crossover frequency.